Rate Limiter

 Configuration

-Rate limiting can be configured via environment variables:
+Rate limiting can be configured via the environment variables:

 Why is Rate Limiting Important in this situation?